ppetar3333/Restaurant-App-Java/README.md

 # Java Desktop App

 > This app is created just for fun.
-It's about italian restaurant and user interaction with UI.
+Theme of this app is italian restaurant.
+This is all about user interaction with UI.